nanthagabriel/nanthagabriel/README.md

 ### 💬 Let’s Connect!

-I’m looking for feedback, advice and opportunities to collaborate and learn.
-Feel free reach out to me if you’re on a similar learning journey or if you have feedback and insights to share!
+I’m looking for feedback and opportunities to learn.
+Feel free reach out to me if you’re on a similar learning journey or if you have insights to share!

 - **Email**: [nanthagabriel@gmail.com](mailto:nanthagabriel@gmail.com)
 - **Instagram**: [@nanthagabriel](https://www.instagram.com/nanthagabriel/)